KendiLorna/Pharmaceutical-Sales-Analysis-/README.md

 Further investigation into customer and prescription behavior to identify the most prescribed drugs and trends in physician prescribing habits.

-Segment customers (hospitals, pharmacies) based on purchase frequency and volume.
+Segment customers (hospitals, pharmacies) based on purchase frequency and volume for focused marketing.

 Analyze repeat vs. new customers to determine brand loyalty.